uPortal-Project/WebproxyPortlet/README.md

 Gateway SSO allows services to be brought into the portal that require a login form.

 ## <a name="prefs"></a> User Preferences
-Web Proxy Portlet and Gateway SSO are rarely configured to all users to modify any preferences.
+Web Proxy Portlet and Gateway SSO are rarely configured to allow users to modify any preferences.

 ## <a name="install"></a> Installation
 This project is published to Maven Central and can be installed with uPortal